 For a look into the past, head to Mill City Museum, located on the banks of the Mississippi River.
 Built into the ruins of a mill that was once the world’s largest flour producer, here you’ll learn about the intertwined histories of the flour industry, Mississippi River and city of Minneapolis.
-When you get hungry, walk down the street to Spoonriver for a healthy bite to eat, or enjoy seafood at Sea Change, located at your next stop, the Guthrie Theater.
+When you get hungry, walk down the street to Zen Box Izakaya for a delicious bite to eat, or enjoy seafood at Sea Change, located at your next stop, the Guthrie Theater.
 Take in a show here on one of the three stages, and don’t leave without taking in the view from the cantilevered Endless Bridge.

-Day Three: Today you’ll venture to downtown St. Paul.
-Families will want to head directly to Minnesota Children’s Museum, where young ones are encouraged to crawl, climb and scamper through the interactive exhibits, while others will want to make their way to the Science Museum of Minnesota® to let their curious minds run wild and explore topics like paleontology, physical science, technology, the human body and peoples and cultures of the Mississippi River.
+Day Three: Today you’ll venture to downtown Saint Paul.
+Families will want to head directly to Minnesota Children’s Museum, where young ones are encouraged to crawl, climb and scamper through the interactive exhibits, while others will want to make their way to the Science Museum of Minnesota® to let their curious minds run wild and explore topics like paleontology, physical science, technology, the human body, and the people and cultures of the Mississippi River.
 For a casual bite after, Cossetta's is a short walk away.
 There you can dine cafeteria-style on great Italian food before indulging in pastries and gelato from the restaurant’s pasticceria.
 If you want something a bit more upscale, Pazzaluna also offers great Italian dishes, but in a more formal setting.

 You might also enjoy… Art Hop Through the Twin Cities or Discover,Learn and Play at Local Museums